Frequently Asked Questions

 Can I continue to go to my current doctors?

 I already belong to another Medicare Advantage plan.
-Can I switch to a Coventry Plan?
+Can I switch to a Coventry Medicare Advantage plan?

 - You have Medicaid